manon-reusens/text-classification-benchmark/README.md

 Instructions for running py-files :

-1. run the py-file in the command line including a random seed.
+1. Run the py-file in the command line including a random seed.
    For our experiments we used random seeds [33:42]

 ## Datasets